ChenZhu-Xie/xczphysics_SilverBullet/index.md

 At that time, and even now, I feel deeply that I am good at:

 1. ${Green("Acquisition")}: actively gather and filter unknown information efficiently, discover unusual dark spots;
-2. ${Green("Processing")}: pattern recognize, distill, understand, compress, and transform known information through original thought into forms comprehensible to the public;
+2. ${Green("Processing")}: pattern recognize, distill, understand, interweave, compress, and transform known information through original logic into forms comprehensible to the public;
 3. ${Green("Output")}: strive for what one believes to be precise expression —

-Therefore, I possess value to the outside world.
+Therefore, I possess value to the outside world, as a crawler + processor + distributor.

 However, these thoughts are often incomprehensible to others physically surrounds me (due to the mismatch), and their true worth cannot be accurately assessed.